PeterOeClausen/Bachelorproject/README.md

 You should now be able to play around with the DROM Client application.

-If you have questions, you can send them to my email: PeterOeClausen@gmail.com.
+If you have questions, you may send them to our emails: PeterOeClausen@gmail.com and Johan@Arleth.dk.